 BUT, before we say goodbye to the snow and chilly weather, I thought I would sneak in one last comforting recipe for you all.
 This is one of my all time favourite soup blends; a recipe inspired by a humble can on the store shelf!

-SWEET POTATO SOUP with RED LENTILS & HEMP SEED
+SWEET POTATO SOUP with RED LENTILS & HEMP HEARTS

 - 2 tbsp olive oil